-I hereby certify that I have personally read the Investment Policy and objectives of the Central Texas Regional Mobility Authority (CTRMA) and have implemented reasonable procedures and a system of controls designed to preclude imprudent investment activities arising out of transactions conducted between our firm and CTRMA.
-I agree that our firm will not deliver or propose any investments that are not allowed under the CTRMA Investment Policy.
-All sales personnel will be routinely informed of your investment objectives, strategies and risk constraints whenever we are so advised.
-We will notify you immediately by telephone and in writing in the event of a material adverse change in our financial condition.
-We pledge to exercise due diligence in informing you of all foreseeable risks associated with financial transactions conducted with our firm.
-I attest to the accuracy of our responses to your questionnaire.
+[INSERT NAME OF BUSINESS ORGANIZATION] will not deliver or propose any investments that are not allowed under the Authority's Investment Policy.
+All our sales personnel will be routinely informed of the Authority's investment objectives, strategies and risk constraints whenever we are so advised.
+We will notify the Authority immediately by telephone and in writing in the event of a material adverse change in our financial condition.
+We pledge to exercise due diligence in informing the Authority of all foreseeable risks associated with financial transactions conducted with our firm.
+I attest to the accuracy of our responses to the Authority's questionnaire.